alexander-bergeron/go-app-tmpl/README.md

 export DB_NAME=golang_app
 ```

-**Note: the following are not needed if cloning this repo but ill cover for completeness.**
+**Note: the following are not needed if cloning this repo but ill cover for completeness.
+If you've cloned continue at build section.**

 3. Initialize the go module.